-Searches for law firms are often high-intent and are likely to convert.
+Searches for law firms are often high-intent and likely to convert.
 Because people in need of legal help are usually looking for a lawyer in their cities, these searches also tend to be local.

 With these factors in mind, choose keywords that align with local searches for specific needs rather than generic law terms.